Loading…

 Level: Intermediate

 This session will explore the FDA START program for accelerating rare disease therapies.
-We will invite companies who participated in the START pilot and a FDA representative.
+Three speakers from companies involved in the START pilot and an FDA representative will provide insights.

 Learning Objectives

-Explain the objectives of the FDA START Program and its role in supporting rare disease development; Discuss how medical writers can support companies applying for and participating in the START program.
+Explain the objectives of the FDA START Program and its role in supporting rare disease development; Discuss how the cadence of medical writing and regulatory affairs shifts for those participating in the START program.

 Chair